twocaretcat/komodo/docs/CONTRIBUTING.md

-# 🤝 Contributing
+# 🤝 Contributing Guidelines

 <!-- #region summary -->
 If you encounter any problems with the script, feel free to [create an issue](https://github.com/twocaretcat/komodo/issues).

-Pull requests, bug reports, translations, and other kinds of contributions are greatly appreciated.
-By contributing code, you agree to license your contributions under the terms of [the license](https://github.com/twocaretcat/komodo/blob/main/LICENSE).
+Pull requests, bug reports, translations, and other kinds of contributions are welcome.
 <!-- #endregion summary -->

+## Finding Issues to Work On

+Issues with the `🚦 ready` label are ready to be worked on.
+If you comment on an issue, I can assign it to you.

+Issues with the `🚦 needs triage` label generally need some more information before they can be worked on, but if you **start a discussion** about it or leave a comment on the issue, I can likely get it ready for you.

+If an issue is unclear or you have any questions about how a feature should be implemented, reach out before making any changes so we can discuss the best way to do it.

 ## Guidelines